htetaunghtut/R-programming-for-Statistical-Analysis-in-Agricultural-Experiment/README.md

 # R-for-Statistical-Analysis-in-Agricultural-and-Biological-Sciences
-This "R-statistics" course is intendend for the students in agricultural and biological sciences, and is a starting point for learning more advanced statistical techniques.
+"Designed for students in agricultural and biological sciences, this R statistics course provides a foundation for further exploration of advanced statistical techniques."

 Objectives